slott56/building-skills-oo-design-book/source/craps/refactoring.rst

 In Roulette there are no game choices.
-However, in Craps, we made a separated the Pass Line bet, where the payout doesn't match the actual odds very well, from the Pass Line Odds bet, where the payout does match the odds.
+However, in Craps, we separated the Pass Line bet, where the payout doesn't match the actual odds very well, from the Pass Line Odds bet, where the payout does match the odds.
 This means that a Martingale Craps player really has two